Conformal Mechanics of Planar Curves: Conformal invariant energies for planar curves

-thus the conformally transformed second derivative is a linear combination of first and second derivatives.
-As we will see in section \ref{ConformalC}, there are no invariants involving $\kappa$ and its first two derivatives.
-While the third derivative transforms in an even more complicated way, to wit

-there exists a M\"obius invariant involving $\kappa$ and its first three derivatives.
-One can confirm that

-is a primary field transforming with conformal weight $|\mathbf{ X}|^{12}$ so that, on taking ratios, the conformal curvature (\ref{calKkappa}) is identified as a conformal scalar \cite{Sharpe1994}.
-The curve needs to be five-times differentiable. \\\\ In terms of the variable $\mu={\kappa'}^{-1/2}$, transforming---like arc-length---with weight $|\mathbf{X}|^{-2}$, the conformal curvature is given by
+The second and higher derivatives $\kappa''$ do not form primary fields.
+In section \ref{ConformalC}, it will be demonstrated that there are no local invariants involving $\kappa$ and its first two derivatives.
+While the third derivative transforms in an even more complicated way, there is a conformal invariant involving $\kappa$ and its first three derivatives.
+One can confirm that $4 \kappa' \,\left(\frac{d^2}{ds^2} - \kappa^2 \right) \,\kappa' - 5 \, {\kappa''}^2 $ is a primary field transforming with conformal weight $|\mathbf{ X}|^{12}$ so that, on taking ratios, the conformal curvature,

-without the denominator.
-It is well known that $\mathcal{K}$ completely specifies the curve up to M\"obius transformations \cite{Sulanke1981}. \\\\ In section \ref{ELS}, we will see that the Euler-Lagrange derivative of the conformal arc-length is proportional to $\mathcal{K}'$; higher order invariants will appear in the Euler-Lagrange derivative of higher order energies such as the conformal bending energy, (\ref{eq:HB}).
+is identified as a conformal scalar \cite{Sharpe1994}.
+The simpler expression (\ref{CalKmu}) is reproduced if $\kappa'$ is eliminated in favor of the variable $\mu=|\kappa'|^{-1/2}$, transforming (like arc-length) with weight $|\mathbf{X}|^{-2}$.
+Notice that the denominator appearing in Eq.(\ref{calKkappa}) is absorbed into the definition of $\mu$ and its derivatives.
+An important point is that $\mathcal{K}$ completely specifies the curve up to conformal transformations \cite{Sulanke1981}. \\\\ In section \ref{ELS}, it will be demonstrated that the EL derivative of the conformal arc-length is proportional to $\mathcal{K}'$.
+Higher order invariants will appear in the EL derivative of higher order energies such as the conformal bending energy,